Eduard Wirths: Early life

-Eduard Wirths was born in Geroldshausen near Würzburg, Bavaria into a Catholic family with democratic Socialist leanings.
+Eduard Wirths was born in Geroldshausen near Würzburg, Bavaria into a Catholic family with social democratic and democratic socialist leanings.
 His father served as a medical corpsman in the First World War and according to Robert Jay Lifton had emerged from the war "...in a depressed state with pacifist leanings, which were undoubtedly expressed in his (as one son put it) 'making doctors of us all...'"
 Wirth's younger brother, Helmut, became a notable gynecologist (who later went to Auschwitz to visit his brother to participate in cancer experiments but said that he left after only a few days on his brother Eduard's advice, due to a disagreement and because of his revulsion of the place).
 According to Lifton "...Among the boys it was Eduard who came most under the father’s influence in becoming meticulous, obedient, and unusually conscientious and reliable — traits that continued into his adult life.
 He never smoked or drank and was described as compassionate and "soft" in his responses to others..."
 The Wirths family was not known to be anti-semitic or sympathetic to radical nationalist politics.

 Nazi party membership

 Eduard Wirths, however, became an ardent Nazi while studying medicine at the University of Würzburg (1930–35).
 He joined the Nazi Party and the SA in June 1933 and applied for admission into the SS in 1934.
-He entered the Waffen SS in 1939, saw action in Norway and the Russian Front and was classified as medically unfit for combat duty in the spring of 1942 after a heart-attack.
+He entered the Waffen SS in 1939, saw action in Norway and the Russian Front and was classified as medically unfit for combat duty in the spring of 1942 after having a heart attack.
 Wirths then chose to undertake special training for Department leaders in Dachau Concentration Camp and served as chief SS psychiatrist in Neuengamme concentration camp during July 1942.
-Coincidentally, in 1942 Josef Mengele was also wounded at the Russian Front, pronounced medically unfit for combat, promoted to the rank of SS-Hauptsturmführer before being assigned to Auschwitz.
+Coincidentally, in 1942, Josef Mengele was also wounded at the Russian Front, pronounced medically unfit for combat, and promoted to the rank of SS-Hauptsturmführer before being assigned to Auschwitz.